GitLeeRepo/PythonNotes/PythonNotes.md

 > Calling a coroutine does not start its code running – the coroutine object returned by the call doesn’t do anything until you schedule its execution.

 A coroutine's execution is suspended until a future event occurs.
+A coroutine has similarities to generator in that they suspend exection until an event occurs, but where a generator returns control to its caller, a coroutine returns control somewhere else.

 ### Coroutine Examples